sriharshamudumba/Hetero-PIM/EarlyExit/README.md

 ## 🧠 Entropy-based Early Exits

-Each exit branch computes entropy of its softmax output:
+Each exit branch computes entropy of its softmax output with C being the number of classes and p being the probablity from the softmax function

 ```math
 H(y) = -\sum_{i=1}^{C} p_i \log(p_i)